Babylon and Lucifer

 This is the burden which came in the year that King Ahaz died.
 “Do not rejoice, all you of Philistia, because the rod that struck you is broken; for out of the serpent’s roots will come forth a viper, and its offspring will be a fiery flying serpent.
 The firstborn of the poor will feed, and the needy will lie down in safety; I will kill your roots with famine, and it will slay your remnant.
 Wail, O gate!
 Cry, O city!
 All you of Philistia are dissolved; for smoke will come from the north, and no one will be alone in his appointed times.”

-Do not rejoice, all you of Philistia because the rod that struck you is broken:
+all you of Philistia because the rod that struck you is broken: